Three-year M.D. Program

-The program, approved by the university's Board of Governors on Oct.
-1, is the only one of its kind in Michigan.
+The three-year M.D. program is the only one of its kind in Michigan.
 WSU is among a small group of nationally-recognized schools to offer a three-year alternative to what is traditionally a four-year path.

-Geared to fit students who have previous health care backgrounds and careers, the program diversifies the School of Medicine's offerings for students who are ready to accelerate into their physician career by completing medical school and receiving direct placement into a Wayne State residency position upon completion.
+Geared to fit students who have previous health care backgrounds and careers, the program diversifies the School of Medicine's offerings for students who are ready to accelerate into their physician career by completing medical school and receiving a conditional, non-binding acceptance into a Wayne State residency position upon completion.

 - Cuts student school time without sacrificing the education received because it is the same nationally-recognized education minus the fourth-year internships and residency preparation